orian34/travelogues/_posts/2022-10-17-littlemonkey.md

 description: Collection of stories from an unknown author.
 categories: [story]
 title: Little Monkey
-search_exclude: true
-hide: true
 ---
 # Freedom
 Little Monkey was sitting when a distressed Lion approached, pacing back and forth without rest.

 "What troubles you so?" asked Little Monkey.

-"My kingdom is menaced by other packs, internal conflict is brewing, and I need to mediate with nomads in the territory.
+"My kingdom is menaced by other prides, internal conflict is brewing, and I need to mediate with nomads in the territory.
 I don't have a day for myself, they need me to solve their problems, and I can't risk losing my place, but this is excruciating!" said Lion.

 Little Monkey thought for a moment, then answered: "Why do you need to take on that responsibility?"